View Rebecca Hoppe's Obituary on nky.cincinnati.com and share memories

 Rebecca Hoppe

-Independence, Kentucky - 78 of Independence, Kentucky passed away December 5, 2019.
-She was a Nurse at the VA Medical Center for over 17 years and enjoyed selling Avon in her spare time.
+Independence, KY - Rebecca Hoppe, 78 of Independence, KY passed away on December 5, 2019.
+She was a Nurse at the VA Medical Center for over 17 years.
+She enjoyed selling Avon in her spare time.
 Rebecca loved spending time with her family.
-She is survived by her children Susan (Donald) Whalen, Brian Perkins and Ronald (Amanda Cooper) Hoppe; grandchildren Leah, Aaron, Charlie, Trace, Tommy, Andrew, Thomas and Cameron; 7 great grandchildren; sisters Paulette, Patty and Marka; sister in law Dora Lou; many extended family members and friends.
-Rebecca was preceded in death by her children Anthony Perkins and Monica Perkins.
-A Visitation will be held at Floral Hills Funeral Home on Tuesday, December 10, 2019 from 5pm until time of Funeral Service at 7pm.
-Please leave online condolences at www.floralhillsmemorialgardens.com
+She is survived by her children, Susan (Donald) Whalen, Brian Perkins and Ronald (Amanda Cooper) Hoppe; Grandchildren, Leah, Aaron, Charlie, Trace, Tommy, Andrew, Thomas and Cameron; 7 Great Grandchildren; Sisters, Paulette, Patty and Marka; Sister-in-Law, Dora Lou and many extended family members and friends.
+Rebecca was preceded in death by her Children, Anthony Perkins and Monica Perkins.
+A Visitation will take place on Wednesday, December 11, 2019 at Mt.
+Zion Baptist Church in Dry Ridge, KY from 5 pm until the Service at 7 pm.
+Floral Hills Funeral Home is honored to serve the family.
+Online condolences may be expressed at www.floralhillsmemorialgardens.com